After Midnight (Blink-182 song): Composition

 "After Midnight" is a mid tempo anthem that was written about "damaged people who fall in love."
 The song is written in the key of A major and follows a tempo of 84 beats per minute.

 Release

 Mark Hoppus made an announcement via Twitter and on Blink-182's Facebook that a new song of the album called "After Midnight" would debut on Radio 1 for England and on the official web page for the rest of the world.
-It premiered on the Zane Lowe's program on September 6 at 7:45 p.m.
+It premiered on the Zane Lowe's program on September 6 at 7:45 pm.
 The same day the band launched a minigame on a web page called get182.com, and consisted to get the number 182 to download the song.
 "After Midnight" was played for the first time on the Honda Civic Tour along with "Ghost On The Dance Floor" before the release of the album.
 The band also performed the song on Jimmy Kimmel Live! on October 3, 2011, and on Conan on December 8, 2011.
 The song impacted radio on October 18, 2011.